HL7Norway/best-practice/docs/FHIR-faglig-forum/_agenda/2025-10-XX-agenda.md

 * Date: 2025-10-XX
 * Time: 1300-1500 CET

-FHIR fagforum (FFF) is an open meeting for discussiong topics related to use and implementation av HL7 FHIR in Norway.
+FHIR fagforum (FFF) is an open meeting for discussing topics related to use and implementation av HL7 FHIR in Norway.
 FFF is open to anyone interested.

 ## Agenda: EHDS and FHIR